Lawrenceville Divorce Attorney - Visit us today at http://www.wardlawfirmga.com or call (770) 383-1973.

-In this video, Duluth Divorce Attorney David Ward answers Georgia Child Support Guidelines.
+In this video, Lawrenceville Divorce Attorney David Ward answers Georgia Child Support Guidelines.

 Child support is based on the principle that both parents have a legal and moral obligation to support their children.
 Georgia’s child support guidelines rely on both parents’ income to determine the amount that one parent pays to the other, but the actual calculation is much more detailed and complicated.